top of page

 Meditation is something you can do even if you feel like you have no time.
 Just two to five minutes of sitting quietly with your eyes closed and breathing calmly can have a big benefit.

 Don’t worry that you’re doing it wrong.
 You may have heard that you’re supposed to have a blank mind with no thoughts, but that’s not realistic, especially when you’re first starting out.
-When you notice that you’ve lost focus, simply return to your breath or the mantra or your guided meditation.
+When you notice that you’ve lost focus, simply return to your breath, the mantra, or your guided meditation.
 It becomes easier and more comfortable with time.

 When you add anything new to your day, the best way to ensure that you make time for it is to add it to your calendar.
 Put a reminder in your phone or block off time in your schedule.
 If you just tell yourself that you’ll do it when you have time, you’ll almost never make the time.
 So you’ve got to make it a priority and stick to it.